MoAD is open. There may be building works during your visit. Learn more

 When an MP is unable to attend the vote, a convention exists that an MP from the opposing side deliberately misses the vote as well, so that the numbers remain the same.
 This means that the government won't lose a vote through circumstances outside their control, like illness or important ministerial business.
 Without pairs, the government could fall because an MP catches the flu.

 Pairing arrangements are entirely unofficial, and exist purely as convention.
 The arrangements are usually made through the whips, the members responsible for keeping track of numbers in the parliament.
-Because they’re unofficial, they can be altered or ignored at the discretion of the members themselves, or the whips, or the party leaders.
-This is what happened in 2010, when the (then) Opposition declared much more stringent rules for pairings, and again in 2016.
+Because they're unofficial, they can be altered or ignored at the discretion of the members themselves, or the whips, or the party leaders.
+This is what happened in 2010, when the then-Opposition declared much more stringent rules for pairings, and again in 2016.
 No rules are being broken, and even the convention is somewhat loose.
 Pairing arrangements can and do get changed all the time.

 MPs who are paired for a vote don't have to honour it, and in fact it is now established precedent that the Speaker has no official knowledge of any pairing arrangements.
 In 1925 Speaker William Watt specifically declared that pairing was up to MPs, and nothing to do with him.
 This tradition has continued, with the House itself the arbiter of what constitutes a fair pairing arrangement.
 In practice, an MP who was paired for a vote but voted anyway would probably be looked down on by colleagues and the press, but there is nothing to stop them doing so.

-In previous parliaments, sometimes the Prime Minister was automatically paired with the Leader of the Opposition, or another MP from one side always paired with another.
+In previous parliaments, sometimes the prime minister was automatically paired with the leader of the Opposition, or another MP from one side always paired with another.
 This probably saved the whips some time, and exceptions were made if there was an issue an MP particularly wanted to vote on.

 The process of voting in parliament is steeped in formality, and members are physically locked in the chamber and unable to leave once a vote begins.
 This obviously causes some problems for members who are paired, which is why they can be granted an exception and allowed to leave if they aren't supposed to vote.